sars1492/scientometry-plot-gen/README.md

  3. Since data file names have to match plot names, you can use names of the data files as well, the `.csv` suffix will be ignored.
-That comes very handy when using Tab completition:
+That comes very handy when using tab completition:

         $ ./scientometry-plot-gen.py all-publications.csv all-citations.csv